tanzeel498/the-wild-oasis/readme.md

-#The Wild Oasis
+# The Wild Oasis

-Main project in Udemy-The ultimate react course
+Main project in Udemy-The ultimate react course.
-My first big react project (though i did it using the tutorials)
+My first big react project (though i did it using the tutorials).
+Built with React Query and supabase as backend.